strimzi/proposals/027-kubernetes-config-provider.md

 ```

 The configuration provider should use a separate GitHub repository under the Strimzi GitHub organization.
-The repository should be named `kafka-kubernetes.config-provider`.
+The repository should be named `kafka-kubernetes-config-provider`.
 It should be published to Maven Central as `io.strimzi:kafka-kubernetes-config-provider`.

 ## Compatibility